-Because Master Keys are a high security risk, all sub-wardens issued with a master key must sign to acknowledge their responsibility.
-Below is an example of a form which you could use:

-I Acknowledge that I have received master keys for..... in my capacity as Sub-Warden.
-I undertake that:
+Because Master Keys a re a high security risk, all subwardens issued with a master key must sign to acknowledge their responsibility.
+Bel ow is an example of a form which you could use: I Acknowledge that I have received master keys for in my capacity as Sub-Warden.
+I underta ke that:

-I will never allow anyone other than a fellow Sub-Warden unsupervised access to the keys

-I will never take the keys assigned to me out of the precincts of the residence

-I will take appropriate steps to guard against the unauthorized use of the keys

-I will not use the master keys to open a student room for any person other than the official occupant of that room without prior permission of the student concerned

-I will not behave in any manner with the keys in my care that will be construed as being irresponsible
+- I will never allow anyone other than a fellow Sub-Warden unsupervised access to the keys - I will never take the keys assigned to me out of the precincts of the residence - I will take appropriate steps to guard against the unauthorised use of the keys - I will not use the master keys to open a student room for any person other than the official occupant of that room without prior permission of the student concerned - I will not behave in any manner with the keys in my care that will be construed as being irresponsible